Irish folklore: Irish identity

-In Ireland the word Folk Lore has deep meaning to its people and brings societies together, it is a word that has ideological significance in this country.
+In Ireland the word folklore has deep meaning to its people and brings societies together, it is a word that has ideological significance in the country.
 To put it succinctly, folklore is an important part of the national identity.

 Effects of Christianity on Irish folklore

 When Christianity was first brought in Ireland during the 5th century by missionaries, they were not able to totally wipe out the pre-existing folklore and beliefs in God-like fairies.
-But folklore did not remain untouched, and the myths and Christian beliefs were combined such that Irish folklore would “enforce Christian ideals but still remain as a concession to early fairy belief systems”.
+But folklore did not remain untouched, and the myths and Christian beliefs were combined such that Irish folklore would "enforce Christian ideals but still remain as a concession to early fairy belief systems".
 Christianity altered the importance of some beliefs and define a new place for them in folklore.
 For example, fairies, who were previously perceived as God, became merely magical, and of much lesser importance.
 Along with it, a fusion of folklore legends and Christianity was witnessed.
-One of the major example of this is the existence of legends featuring both Saint Patrick, a central figure in the Irish church, and fairies (for example, “The Colloquy of the Ancients” is a dialogue between Saint Patrick and the ghost of Caeilte of the Fianna, an ancient clan of Celtic warriors).
+One of the major example of this is the existence of legends featuring both Saint Patrick, a central figure in the Irish church, and fairies (for example, "The Colloquy of the Ancients" is a dialogue between Saint Patrick and the ghost of Caeilte of the Fianna, an ancient clan of Celtic warriors).

-All in all, the current Irish folklore shows a strong absorption of Christianity, including its lesson of morality and spiritual beliefs, creating a “singular brand of fairy tale tradition”.
+All in all, the current Irish folklore shows a strong absorption of Christianity, including its lesson of morality and spiritual beliefs, creating a "singular brand of fairy tale tradition".